SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 06, 2024]</h1>

-> What's New?: "Added a Swimming State"
+> What's New?: "Re-Implementing the Camera Zoom Script"
+- This allows for the zoom in and out of the camera

 > IK Script:
-- IK System will not work when the player is currently swimming.
-- Explanation: apparently the ik system magnets the player to the ground.
+- Some basic adjustments.

 > Movement Script:
-- Added a few variables for the newly added "Swimming State'.
+- Added the required component - (Camera Zoom Script).

 > Falling State Script:
 - Fixed when the player is currently falling, and the is swimming tirgger, isFalling state will be turned off.